ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Termination ({{termination}}) focuses on the methods by which data transmission is stopped, and connection state is torn down.

 The diagram below provides a high-level view of the actions and events during the lifetime of a Connection object.
-Note that some actions are alternatives (e.g., whether to initiate a connection or to listen for incoming connections), while others are optional (e.g., setting Connection and Message Properties in Pre-Establishment) or have been omitted for brevity and simplicity.
+Note that some actions are alternatives (e.g., whether to initiate a connection or to listen for incoming connections), while others are optional (e.g., setting Connection and Message Properties in pre-establishment) or have been omitted for brevity and simplicity.

 ~~~~~~~~~~

-     Pre-Establishment     :       Established             : Termination
+     Pre-establishment     :       Established             : Termination
      -----------------     :       -----------             : -----------
                            :                               :
  +-- Local Endpoint        :           Message             :